joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 ## Configuring Azure Service Bus on Microsoft Azure

-You'll need to provision a namespace, a topic and a subscription to connect to the topic.
-Here's an example script.
+You'll need to provision a servicebus namespace, a topic (top which we send messages and from which multiple consumers may listen) and a subscription (a consumer to either a topic or a queue) to connect to the topic.
+Here's an example script that does just that.

 ```shell
 #!/usr/bin/env bash